The Below Deck and Love Is Blind drama is just the start of it

 Take Love Is Blind as an example.
 On first watch, it seemed a silly, entertaining jolly to keep us sane during lockdown.
 Years later, scenes that were once funny or dramatic now sit uneasily; were they drunk there?
 Had they slept or eaten that day?
 If I wasn’t sure what day or time it was, and was fueled by hanger and nerves, would I have made a comment even worse than them?

-Below Deck is like the dream reality TV cocktail – rich people, romance, exotic locations, danger – but should shows funneling young people with alcohol, in the most confined of quarters, even be being made?
+Below Deck is the dream reality TV cocktail – rich people, romance, exotic locations, danger – but should shows funneling young people with alcohol, in the most confined of quarters, even be being made?

 It may once have felt as if we painted reality stars as heroes or villains, making them our ‘water cooler moment’ topics.
 But that’s of course not the case.
 The people who make and edit the shows are the artists, giving little to no ambiguity to how we perceive the people we are watching.
 And they are people, real people.
-Yes, they have chosen to appear on these shows, but some have been scouted out, some need the money, and I am most certain that most do not know the realities of what they’re signing up to.
+Yes, they have chosen to appear on these shows, but some have been scouted out, some need the money, and I am certain that most do not know the realities of what they’re signing up for.

 Better regulation is desperately needed in television.
 Anyone involved in these money-making shows should be paid fairly, never be at risk of assault of any kind, and execs should be quicker to cut things that simply shouldn’t be aired.
 Once these necessary changes are made, we can all go back to obsessively binging the latest season of whatever trash tickles us most – guilt-free.